Expert Slide and Photo Scanning Since 2002

 4000 ppi Scanning and Premium Editing

 You can spend a lot of money on a very good film scanner such as a Nikon CoolScan 9000 ($7,000) or a Nikon CoolScan 5000.
+(Believe me, you do not want one of those cheapo slide scanners.
+Absolutely junk.
+Do NOT do this to your descendants.
+They will wonder why you used such a bad camera to take your pictures and not know it was not your camera's fault but that you tried to save a few dollars on transferring your slides to digital.)
 You can spend a lot of time scanning your slides one at a time which may take you from 4-6 minutes per scan depending on the resolution you want to scan at.
 (The only way to do this "fast" is to purchase multiple scanners and have a computer for each one.
 Then you have people going from scanner to scanner putting in new slides and keeping track of all the scans.)
-You can purchase a photo editing program and spend your time learning how to enhance your photos to try to get them looking closer to what they looked like when the photos were taken.
-You can purchase a program that you can use to create DVD slide shows.
+You can purchase a photo editing program, we use Photoshop and you can get it for $239.38 per year and spend your time learning how to enhance your photos to try to get them looking closer to what they looked like when the photos were taken.
+But, you will never catch up to the multiple years of experience that our Photoshop Editors have.
+You can also purchase a program that you can use to create DVD slide shows, if that is your desire.
 To do any of this, you need a very fast computer so make sure you have the newest and fastest processor, motherboard, RAM and hard drives that you can afford.

 We had a phone call, this afternoon, from a "scanning company" in Canada that wanted to know what scanning equipment we used.
 He said he had a job he was working on that had 4000 slides and he was having jam-ups with his scanner and it was all going very slowly and said that he couldn't get his images to look as good as we are able to.
 We compared equipment and found that we were using similar machines.
 I told him that I knew right off why he couldn't match our results.
 It is not because of our equipment because anyone can purchase our equipment with the right amount of money.
 And, with enough trial and error you might be able to get your settings correct but, it will take you years of practice and an artists eye to be able to match our Photoshop experts work.
 That is the real key to our beautiful results, not our equipment.
 So, you might be able to do the physical work yourself but you will not end up with the same results as we will, because, well, we are just better at this than you are.
 And to top it all off, unlike our competitors, we don't charge you anything extra for doing this Photoshop work for you on every scan.
 We know you are comparing prices.
 Make sure you tack the Photoshop work onto our competitor's pricing and you will see what you can save by using our services.